2enology/privatesale-eth/README.md

 # Privatesale on ETH
 ## Requirements
-The site allows anyone to create a privatesale for their cryptocurrency token.
-Investors can participate in the privatesale at a fixed price per token.
-After completing the privatesale.💰
+The site allows anyone to create a private-sale for their cryptocurrency token.
+Investors can participate in the private-sale at a fixed price per token.
+After completing the private-sale.
 ## Development

 ```bash